-The University expects to be able to publish full information on fees by June 2011.
-Refer to pages 11 and 137 for more information.
-The University reserves the right routinely to increase fees from year to year, and in general to review and change fees without notice.
+The University reserves the right to routinely increase fees from year to year, and in general to review and change fees without notice.

 Fees are due for each full term (part of a term is charged at the full term rate) of attendance.
-Any overpayment is refunded subject to the submission of a written request to Financial Services.
+Any overpayment is refunded subject to the submission of a written request to: